There has been one epic problem in all my family tree research:

 Why did George Cashel call his son "Blennerhassett" in 1848?

-He certainly got excited about the Blennerhassett name if it was only his grandaunt's husband, or his cousins,
+He certainly got excited about the Blennerhassett name if it was only his grandaunt's husband and his cousins,

 If it was a tribute to his famous granduncle, or to his cousin who helped him get the police job 20 years earlier,